leanchess/leanchess.github.io/index.md

 ## Why the Os?

-The reasons for rendering bishops as O are many:
+The reasons for denoting a bishop as O are many:

-1. The bishop is mostly round.
+1. It is colloquially known as *офицер (officer)* in Russian-speaking cultures.
-1. The bishop is colloquially called *офицер (officer)* in Russian-speaking cultures.
+1. It is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, Marathi [^1].
-1. The bishop is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, Marathi [1].
+1. BishOp contains an O, which brings it on par with kNight.
-1. The bishOp has an O in English, so it may be denoted as O (similarly to kNight)
+1. It is mostly round.

 ## Is It Really Chess?